Live events filming and live streaming to web.

 To really help bring it to life and deliver more context, you can use advanced post production techniques such as on-screen graphics, motion tracking and rotoscoping to name but a few.
 You have to be careful to move away from just having standard footage with a voiceover explaining some platitudes about the conference as very quickly it starts to look like a 1989 public health service video.

-There are so many different types of event, it can apply to many things, like a conference, training day, Christmas party, awards night, charity event, sporting event or school play.
+There are so many different types of event: a conference, training day, Christmas party, awards night, charity event, sporting event or school play.
 We have all the equipment and expertise to film it and put together a really high quality post event video.

 How do you go about putting these videos together?

 First of all we have a production meeting with you to find out all about the event, who will be interested in it, how the video will be used after the event and who will be watching it and for what purpose.
 From this we can ensure the tone, message, style and delivery mechanism is absolutely right, because an exciting video is useless if it isn’t fit for purpose.

 We then put together a storyboard to really ‘sell’ the event, and compile a shot list.
 The shot list is really important because we want to be in the right places at the right times to gather the best footage possible to deliver the narrative that we agreed in the storyboard and the production schedule.

 We aim to turn these videos around really quickly so that you can ride off the impact of the conference and the swell of social media coverage to maximise the impact.